EMBEDDIA/embeddia-toolkit/README.md

 docker-compose pull
 docker-compose up
 ```
-After downloading all the required models the EMBEDDIA Toolkit becomes accessible via HTTP.
-The toolkit is usable via:
+After downloading all the required models the EMBEDDIA Toolkit becomes accessible via:

 * GUI which is by default deployed at http://localhost:8090,
 * and API deployed at http://localhost:8090/api/v1/.